Saul Rappaport

 He received his A.B. from Temple University in 1963 and his Ph.D. from MIT in 1968.

 His main research interest is in binary systems containing collapsed stars—white dwarfs, neutron stars (including pulsars), and black holes.
+He has authored numerous papers regarding the discovery of astronomical phenomena, such as the discovery of transiting exocomets and the discovery of a quadruple star system containing two strongly interacting eclipsing binaries.